QuestForTetris/tetris-writeup/QFTASM_Cogol.md

     other code
     condition test
     conditional jump
+    first body
+    unconditional jump
-    body
+    second body (conditional jump target)
-    other code (jump target)
+    other code (unconditional jump target)

+If the first body is executed, the second body is skipped over.
+If the first body is skipped over, the second body is executed.

 In the assembly, a condition test is usually just a subtraction, and the sign of the result determines whether to make the jump or execute the body.
 An `MLZ` instruction is used to handle inequalities such as `>` or `<=`.
 An `MNZ` instruction is used to handle `==`, since it jumps over the body when the difference is not zero (and therefore when the arguments are not equal).
+Multi-expression conditionals are not currently supported.

+If the `else` statement is omitted, the uncoditional jump is also omitted, and the QFTASM code looks like this:

+    other code
+    condition test
+    conditional jump
+    body
+    other code (conditional jump target)

 **`WHILE` Statements**

-`WHILE` statements take this form:
+The syntax for `while` statements is also the standard C form:

     other code
     while (cond) {